iptables command not found - Generic Linux

 Alternative Solution: If the

-command is not available for your Generic Linux distribution, you can still manage firewall rules usingnftables
+iptablescommand is not available for your Generic Linux distribution, you can still manage firewall rules usingnftables, the modern replacement foriptables.
+The syntax and usage ofnftablesmay differ fromiptables, so refer to the official documentation for guidance.

 Conclusion